Lyinggod/FFG-Star-Wars-Extra-Fields/README.md

 # Renaming Groups or Field Names
 Renaming either _Group Names_ or _Field Names_ will result in any data store on the actor being reset to 0

+### Incompatibilities
+This may not work with modules that change the default actor template